 Listening to My Morning Jacket, Grab a Body

-This morning my daughter Charlotte, who is away studying entomology at Michigan State University, texted some images to me.
+This morning my daughter Charlotte, who is away studying agriculture at Michigan State University, texted some images to me.
 She’s currently reading State of Love & Trust and was inspired to draw this story’s characters.
 This got me thinking about the keys I use when describing fictional characters.

 Throughout much her childhood I’ve been working on one novel or another, and the roots of State of Love & Trust go back to when she was still in elementary school.
 She always asked if she could read my story, and I always said yes … when you’re 18.
 But as it happened, I put that manuscript away for a lot of years and began polishing it for publication shortly after she’d left for college.

 She’s 19 now.
 While she was packing for this year’s fall semester I offered her a copy of my newly published book.
 I didn’t know if or when she’d get around to reading it; college is a busy time.
 To my delight, she dug right into it and has shared her reactions with me along the way.
 It’s been a blast hearing her perspective on Ellie and Saint’s slow-burning, Pearl Jam fueled relationship.